jacobo/background_jobs_kaigi/slides.md

 !SLIDE
 ### Graceful restart

-# Has your deploy succeeded if your workers havn't all restared yet?
+# Has your deploy succeeded if your workers haven't all restarted yet?

 !SLIDE
     @@@ruby